awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/newClusterTemplate.md

   * Configured to forward pod logs to AWS Cloudwatch logs

   :::info
-  The OPA UI has a Logs tab that can show an application's logs from a particular environment.
+  The Harmonix UI has a Logs tab that can show an application's logs from a particular environment.
 If the cluster is not set up to have FluentBit (or a similar tool such as Fluentd) send application logs to CloudWatch, this functionality will not work.
   :::

 * ClusterRoleBinding
-  * This binds the principal that OPA uses to administer the cluster ("opa-cluster-admin") to the ClusterRole that has cluster-wide admin permissions
+  * This binds the principal that Harmonix uses to administer the cluster ("opa-cluster-admin") to the ClusterRole that has cluster-wide admin permissions
 * ClusterRole for viewing/listing namespaces
-  * OPA application operations make use of this ClusterRole
+  * Harmonix application operations make use of this ClusterRole
 * aws-auth ConfigMap settings
-  * The aws-auth ConfigMap is updated to configure a k8s principal for OPA to use to perform cluster and application provisioning
+  * The aws-auth ConfigMap is updated to configure a k8s principal for Harmonix to use to perform cluster and application provisioning